LinguaPhylo/linguaPhylo.github.io/setup.md

 ### Windows

-The process is same to the Mac installation, but we suggest you install BEAST 2 under either your home folder or the "Documents" folder, and then install LPhy Studio under the BEAST 2 folder.
+The process is same to the Mac installation.
+We recommend installing BEAST 2 either in your home folder or the "Documents" folder, to ensure that you have the necessary write permissions for the software to create log files and save any outputs.
+After installing BEAST 2, you can proceed to install LPhy Studio under the BEAST 2 folder.

 #### Launching LPhy Studio